-LCH has immediate access to work area recovery facilities with a third party supplier, in the event of the loss of the primary office location.
+LCH has immediate access to work area recovery facilities with a third-party supplier, in the event of the loss of the primary office location.
 If both the primary office and primary back up site are unavailable, a secondary back up site is in place outside of London.
 In the event of a metropolitan incident, critical activities can be transferred to staff that have been cross-trained, in another LCH office (in another country).
 Each LCH clearing business and function can use the cross-regional handover in any scenario.
 Staff also have access to remote working, which they regularly test, and can use in the event of a crisis.
-The Business Continuity Programme requires testing of call notification, remote access, work area recovery exercises, crisis management exercises and cross-regional hand off exercising.
-Such testing is carried out at regular intervals and following significant changes to operations.
+The Business Continuity Programme requires monthly testing of work area recovery sites by critical areas, quarterly testing of work area recovery sites for non-critical areas, quarterly remote access testing, quarterly cross regional hand of testing for critical activities, quarterly tests of staff notification methods, and quarterly CMT exercises.
+Testing is carried out both at regular intervals and following significant changes to operations.

-LCH has three data centres.
+As noted above, LCH has three data centres.
 These facilities are regularly tested and a disaster recovery test is undertaken annually.